vonalven/vonalven.github.io/index.md

 diagrams that you should pay particular attention to the number of amenities you offer, the price you ask, as well as to whether transportation is in close reach.
 Moreover, you will notice that the quality of your offer is not the only factor to influence the success it will have.
-In fact, guests also look into the the host behind the listing.
+In fact, guests also look into the host behind the listing.
 As a host you should keep in mind that your experience (host_since, host_total_listings_count) will greatly impact the success of your listing.